 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.

 Layers of protection

-Privileged access management is defined and scoped at the task level, while Azure AD Privileged Identity Management applies protection at the role level with the ability to execute multiple tasks.
-Azure AD Privileged Identity Management primarily allows managing accesses for AD roles and role groups, while Microsoft Purview Privileged Access Management applies only at the task level.
+Privileged access management is defined and scoped at the task level, while Microsoft Entra Privileged Identity Management applies protection at the role level with the ability to execute multiple tasks.
+Microsoft Entra Privileged Identity Management primarily allows managing accesses for AD roles and role groups, while Microsoft Purview Privileged Access Management applies only at the task level.

-Enabling privileged access management while already using Azure AD Privileged Identity Management: Adding privileged access management provides another granular layer of protection and audit capabilities for privileged access to Microsoft 365 data.
+Enabling privileged access management while already using Microsoft Entra Privileged Identity Management: Adding privileged access management provides another granular layer of protection and audit capabilities for privileged access to Microsoft 365 data.

-Enabling Azure AD Privileged Identity Management while already using Microsoft Purview Privileged Access Management: Adding Azure AD Privileged Identity Management to Microsoft Purview Privileged Access Management can extend privileged access to data outside of Microsoft 365 that's primarily defined by user roles or identity.
+Enabling Microsoft Entra Privileged Identity Management while already using Microsoft Purview Privileged Access Management: Adding Microsoft Entra Privileged Identity Management to Microsoft Purview Privileged Access Management can extend privileged access to data outside of Microsoft 365 that's primarily defined by user roles or identity.

 Privileged access management architecture and process flow

 Each of the following process flows outline the architecture of privileged access and how it interacts with the Microsoft 365 substrate, auditing, and the Exchange Management runspace.

 When you configure a privileged access policy with the Microsoft 365 admin center or the Exchange Management PowerShell, you define the policy and the privileged access feature processes and the policy attributes in the Microsoft 365 substrate.
 The activities are logged in the audit log.
 The policy is now enabled and ready to handle incoming requests for approvals.